Australian Medical Association: Community pill-testing

 The AMA officially endorses trials to use pill-testing at community events such as festivals.
 AMA President Dr Tony Bartone publicly declared his support for pill-testing at festivals, stating that it would provide "an opportunity to try and inform [drug users] about the dangerous consequences and try to get an opportunity to give them education and access to rehabilitation in terms of trying to reduce their drug dependency."
 NSW Premier Gladys Berejiklian rejected the AMA's call for pill testing.

+COVID-19

+In June 2021, AMA President Omar Khorshid advocated for the construction of “purpose-built quarantine facilities” across each state and territory in Australia, particularly areas with significant international travel.